Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank P. Perdikaris, Q. He, and L. Lu for helpful discussions, K. C. Sockwell for co-developing the ice-sheet code, and T. Hillebrand for generating the Humboldt grid.

-The work is supported by the U.S. Department of Energy, Advanced Scientific Computing Research program, under the Physics-Informed Learning Machines for Multiscale and Multiphysics Problems (PhILMs) project and under the SciDAC-BER Probabilistic Sea Level Projections from Ice-Sheets and Earth System Models (ProSPect) partnership.
+The work of AH, GEK and PS is supported by the U.S. Department of Energy, Advanced Scientific Computing Research program, under the Physics-Informed Learning Machines for Multiscale and Multiphysics Problems (PhILMs) project (Project No. 72627).
+Support for Mauro Perego was provided through the Scientific Discovery through Advanced Computing (SciDAC) program funded by the US Department of Energy (DOE), Office of Science, Advanced Scientific Computing Research and Biological and Environmental Research Programs.
 Pacific Northwest National Laboratory (PNNL) is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL01830.
 The computational work was performed using PNNL Institutional Computing at Pacific Northwest National Laboratory.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.